Growth Mindset @ st ANNE'S CE PRIMARY SCHOOL

 Having a growth mindset is likely to lead to greater emotional well-being.
 People with a fixed mindset tend to feel that they fail at things because they are ‘just not good enough’.
 They feel they have no control over their abilities.

-Changes you may notice in school:
+What you may notice at school:

 - Change in our rewards so that effort and attitude are rewarded more than results